Workshop FAQ

 Yes, recording is allowed with the instructor’s permission however it is not to be uploaded for public viewing.

-What are the local attractions and stores in Beacon, New York?
+What are the local attractions and stores in Lexington, North Carolina?